Traveller20 – D20-based Traveller SFRPG adventureby Bundle Operator Monday 20 March 2017

 For decades Traveller designer Marc W. Miller has licensed many publishers to create new material and even new rules systems for Traveller.
 From 2002 to 2009, licensee QuikLink Interactive adapted Traveller to the D20 System as Traveller20 (T20), supporting it with extensive source material usable with both T20 and Classic Traveller.
 Most of these supplements describe the official T20 setting, the Gateway Domain (four sectors at the Trailing edge of the Third Imperium galactic empire) in the “Golden Age” (circa Imperial year 993, about a century before Classic Traveller).
-This collection gathers much of the T20 line: the core rulebook (and the D20 System Reference Document SRD-3), the player’s handbook, vehicle and equipment guides, starship deck plans, and lots of setting material.
+This collection gathered much of the T20 line: the core rulebook (and the D20 System Reference Document SRD-3), the player’s handbook, vehicle and equipment guides, starship deck plans, and lots of setting material.
 It’s everything you need for a complete campaign in the Gateway Domain using the Traveller20 or Classic Traveller rules.

-Pay just US$12.95 to get all fourteen titles in our Player’s Collection (retail value $73) as DRM-free .PDF ebooks:
+There were fourteen titles in our Player’s Collection (retail value $73) as DRM-free .PDF ebooks:

 - T20 Traveller’s Guidebook (retail price $10): The player’s handbook for Traveller20, with character creation and combat rules.
 Includes the complete D20 System Reference Document SRD-3.